openquantumhardware/qick-tools/mkids/README.md

 ### mkids

-Software to use mkids firmware on all platforms
+Software to use mkids firmware on all platforms.